dharmatype/Sometype-Mono/README.md

-Sometype Mono / Monospaced font
+# Sometype Mono / Monospaced font family
 ======================

-Sometype Mono is a monospaced font for coding and tabular layout.
+Sometype Mono is a monospaced font family for coding and tabular layout.
 Consists of 4 styles so far.

 ## License